flamingos

 Reportedly about 95% of pink flamingos in the United States reside along the Florida coastline.
 They are most frequently observed in the Florida Keys, Biscayne Bay, and in the Everglades.
 Once considered a non-native bird to the state, residents found them to be a invasive species and hunters would actively shoot them for their feathers.
 Recent efforts are in play to declare them native to the state in an effort to protect the birds and preserve the natural habitat so they can continue to thrive.

-These warm-blooded birds ;are native to temperate regions in countries around the globe.
+These warm-blooded birds are native to temperate regions in countries around the globe.
 Size, species, and coloration varies depending on the locale, but their distinctive physique makes them highly identifiable.
 Regions with the most prolific flamingo populations include South America, Asia, Europe, North America, and the Middle East.

-Flamingos live near lakes and lagoons.
+(6) They live near lakes and lagoons.

 The birds congregate around large saline or alkaline lakes, which are landlocked water bodies with a higher concentration of salts and minerals than what is typical.
 Their beaks are specially designed to help them feed on food growing in salty water not easily accessible by other animals.